thomasamal123/Python_Capstone_Project2/README.md

 ---

 ## Step 5 — Highest Salary Expenditure

-By grouping data by both `Team` and `Position`, I calculated total salary expenditure.
+By grouping data by both `Team` and `Position`, I calculated the total salary expenditure for each combination.
-The **Cleveland Cavaliers – Power Forward (PF)** combination had the **highest salary**, showing where the company invests most.
+The **Los Angeles Lakers – Small Forward (SF)** combination had the **highest total salary (≈ 31.86 million)**, showing where the company invests most heavily.
 The bar graph of top salary combinations made this insight very clear.
 ---

 ##  Step 6 — Correlation Between Age and Salary
 To understand the relationship between age and salary, I computed their correlation and plotted a scatter graph.